WillChamness/pysyslog-server/README.md

 The following restrictions are applied to the timestamp:
 - Mmm must be Jan, Feb, Mar, etc.
 - If dd is less than 10, then the first digit must be a space instead of 0.
-For example, "Jan 09" would be replaced with "Jan  9" (two spaces between them).
+For example, `Jan 09` would be replaced with `Jan  9` (two spaces between them).
 - hh must be between 0 and 23.
 - mm and ss must be between 0 and 59.